π

 I've always enjoyed chess, so why not build an engine to play for me?

-I set out to build a chess engine in 2021, using Unity Engine and C#, managing to create very poor chess engine.
-Only being able to analyse a few hundred positions a second, it could barely look a few moves into the future and wouldn't be competitive against even the weakest human players.
+I set out to build a chess engine in 2021, using Unity Engine and C#.
+Initially, it was only able to analyse a few hundred positions a second, and could barely look a few moves into the future.
+At this level, the engine wouldn't be competitive against even the weakest human players.

-Years later and lots of reading, Stickshark was born.
-Using a combination of many optimisation techniques, it's now able to analyse millions of positions a second, often analysing 20+ moves into the future for critical lines.
+Years of reading and experimentation later, Stickshark was born.
+Using a combination of many optimisation techniques, it's now able to analyse millions of positions a second, often searching 20+ moves into the future for critical lines.

 Stickshark is always online on Lichess, feel free to challenge it anytime!